codyaverett/memento/learning/computing/software/data ETL/apache airflow/airflow module management.md

 > The DAGS folder in Airflow 2 should not be shared with the webserver.
 While you can do it, unlike in Airflow 1.10, Airflow has no expectations that the DAGS folder is present in the webserver.
 In fact it’s a bit of security risk to share the `dags` folder with the webserver, because it means that people who write DAGS can write code that the webserver will be able to execute (ideally the webserver should never run code which can be modified by users who write DAGs).
 Therefore if you need to share some code with the webserver, it is highly recommended that you share it via `config` or `plugins` folder or via installed Airflow packages (see below).
 Those folders are usually managed and accessible by different users (Admins/DevOps) than DAG folders (those are usually data-scientists), so they are considered as safe because they are part of configuration of the Airflow installation and controlled by the people managing the installation.

-## Best practices for module loading[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#best-practices-for-module-loading "Permalink to this heading")
+## Best Practices for Module loading[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#best-practices-for-module-loading "Permalink to this heading")

 There are a few gotchas you should be careful about when you import your code.

-### Use unique top package name[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#use-unique-top-package-name "Permalink to this heading")
+### Use Unique Top Package name[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#use-unique-top-package-name "Permalink to this heading")

 It is recommended that you always put your dags/common files in a subpackage which is unique to your deployment (`my_company` in the example below).
 It is far too easy to use generic names for the folders that will clash with other packages already present in the system.
 For example if you create `airflow/operators` subfolder it will not be accessible because Airflow already has a package named `airflow.operators` and it will look there when importing `from airflow.operators`.

-### Don’t use relative imports[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#don-t-use-relative-imports "Permalink to this heading")
+### Don’t Use Relative imports[](https://airflow.apache.org/docs/apache-airflow/stable/modules_management.html#don-t-use-relative-imports "Permalink to this heading")

 Never use relative imports (starting with `.`) that were added in Python 3.